The Washington Times: 2010s

 In July 2010, the Unification Church issued a letter protesting the direction The Washington Times was taking and urging closer ties with it.
 In August 2010, a deal was made to sell it to a group more closely related to the movement.
 Editor-in-chief Sam Dealey said that this was a welcome development among the Times staff.

 In November 2010, Moon and a group of former editors purchased The Washington Times from News World Communications for $1.
 This ended a conflict within the Moon family that had been threatening to shut down the paper completely.
 In June 2011, Ed Kelley, formerly of The Oklahoman, was hired as editor overseeing both news and opinion content.

 In March 2011, The Washington Times announced that some former staffers would be rehired and that the paper would bring back its sports, metro, and life sections.

 In 2012, Douglas D. M. Joo stepped down as senior executive, president, and chairman.
 Times president Tom McDevitt took his place as chairman, and Larry Beasley was hired as the company's new president and chief executive officer.

 In March 2013, The Washington Times partnered with Herring Networks to create a new conservative cable news channel, One America News Network (OAN), which began broadcasting in mid‑2013.

 In July 2013, The Washington Times hired David Keene, former president of the National Rifle Association and chairman of the American Conservative Union, to serve as its opinion editor.

 In September 2013, Solomon returned as editor and vice president of content and business development.
 Solomon's tenure was marked by a focus on profitability.

 In September 2015, the newspaper had its first profitable month, ending a streak of monthly financial losses over the paper's first 33 years.
 In December 2015, Solomon left for Circa News.

 The Washington Times opinion editor Charles Hurt was one of Trump's earliest supporters in Washington, D.C.

 During the 2016 presidential election, The Washington Times did not endorse a presidential candidate, but it endorsed Trump for reelection in the 2020 presidential election.

 2020s

-In 2020, during the COVID-19 pandemic, The Washington Times received between $1 million and $2 million in federal-backed small business loans from Citibank as related of the Paycheck Protection Program.
-The Washington Times which it said helped retain of its 91 employees.
+In 2020, during the COVID-19 pandemic, The Washington Times received $1.5 million in federal-backed small business loans from Citibank through the Paycheck Protection Program, which helped retain 91 employees.
+The loan was forgiven.
 During the 2024 presidential election, The Washington Times endorsed Trump for election.